ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 At minimum, as each MLS KeyPackage is returned to a requesting provider (on behalf of a requesting IM client), the target provider needs to associate its `KeyPackageRef` with the target client and the hub provider needs to associate its `KeyPackageRef` with the target provider.
-This insures that Welcome messages can be correctly routed to the target provider and client.
+This ensures that Welcome messages can be correctly routed to the target provider and client.
 These associations can be deleted after a Welcome message is forwarded or after the KeyPackage `leaf_node.lifetime.not_after` time has passed.